 Figure 15. lateral pump LAT designation.

 When the DYNPUMP control is ON, an input file is read that has the variables: JDAY, EPU, EONPU, and EOFFPU as a time series.
 The name of the file will be ‘dynpumpX.npt’ where X is the Pump number.
 Hence, ‘dynpump1.npt’ is expected if DYNPUMP is ON for Pump #1.
 An example file is shown in the section on INPUT files.
-When reading a DYNPUMP file, the values are treated as step functions, i.e., there is no interpolation between values.
-This allows the user to dynamically change the location of the outflow, or the elevation targets or the flow rate dynamically.
+When reading a DYNPUMP file, the values are treated as step functions, i.e., with no interpolation between values.
+This allows the user to dynamically change the location of the outflow, the elevation targets, or the flow rate dynamically.

-When [IDPU] is the negative of the downstream segment, then the water level of segment [IDPU] is used to determine the flow of the pump from segment [IUPU] to segment [IDPU] and the interpretation of EONPU and EOFFPU are changed.
+When [IDPU] is the negative of the downstream segment, then the water level of segment [IDPU] is used to determine the flow of the pump from segment [IUPU] to segment [IDPU], and the interpretation of EONPU and EOFFPU are changed.